Camera

 Tips

-- ShipClip attempts to capture at 1080p, falling back to 720p or your camera's native resolution.
+- ShipClip targets 1080p capture, falling back to 720p or your camera's native resolution if 1080 isn't supported.

-- Background removal works best with good lighting and a clear separation between you and your background.
+- Background removal works best with even lighting and clear separation between you and what's behind you.

 - Requires the Camera permission.